GoogleCloudPlatform/compute-image-tools/cli_tools/gce_vm_image_export/README.md

 + `-labels=[KEY=VALUE,...]` labels: List of label KEY=VALUE pairs to add.
 Keys must start with a lowercase character and contain only hyphens (-), underscores (_), lowercase characters, and numbers.
 Values must contain only hyphens (-), underscores (_), lowercase characters, and numbers.
++ `-compute_service_account` Compute service account to be used by exporter Virtual Machine.
+When empty, the Compute Engine default service account is used.
++ `-client_version` Identifies the version of the client of the exporter

 ### Usage